Analysis | The American right uses truckers to import right-wing fury into Canada

 This was a good example of how the protest has been intertwined with existing right-wing politics.
 The prompt for Trump’s statement was Facebook’s banning of a group that was organizing in support of the protest and for a similar one in the United States.
 According to Facebook, the ban was triggered by the group’s inclusion of QAnon-related content on its page.

 Other pages shut down by Facebook this week appear to have been created through a hacked account, as reported by Grid News.
-But Facebook has been a favorite target of the right for years now, despite the extent to which the site has provided a platform for right-wing rhetoric.
+But Facebook has been a favorite target of the right for years now, despite the extent to which the site has been a platform for right-wing rhetoric.
 So Facebook’s actions have become another rallying point.

 GoFundMe was ensnared in similar controversy when it pulled the plug on a fundraising effort to support the truckers.
 Its concern, it said in a statement, was that the once-peaceful protest had “become an occupation, with police reports of violence and other unlawful activity.”
 That view is shared by Canadian authorities.
 In response, Republican politicians have taken the opportunity to criticize the site — often looping it in with the hated Big Tech collective — and to pledge a probe of its decision.